-February 2011

-Commission conducts rule adoption hearing on Rule 9N-01, Florida Building Code, for the purpose of considering public comment on the draft 2010 Florida Building Code, and votes to conduct a supplemental rule adoption hearing.
+February 2011 Commission conducts rule adoption hearing on Rule 9N-01, Florida Building Code, for the purpose of considering public comment on the draft 2010 Florida Building Code and votes to conduct a supplemental rule adoption hearing.
 Commission adopts criteria for submitting and process for evaluating Glitch amendments to the 2010 Florida Building Code.
-Commission recommends Revisions to Part II, Chapter 553, Florida Statutes, to conform requirements with the format and terminology of the 2010 ADA Standards for Accessible Design, to resolve possible not-equivalent standards, to eliminate redundant and non-essential requirements, and to enhance certain requirements for accessibility.
+Commission recommends Revisions to Part II, Chapter 553, Florida Statutes, to conform requirements with the format and terminology of the 2010 ADA Standards for Accessible Design to resolve possible not-equivalent standards, to eliminate redundant and non-essential requirements and to enhance certain requirements for accessibility.
 Commission reviews results of annual effectiveness assessment survey and Workplan prioritization exercise.

-April 2011

-Commission adopts 2011 Glitch Amendment Review Process.
+April 2011 Commission adopts 2011 Glitch Amendment Review Process.
 Commission approves continuing funding for hurricane resistance research for Fiscal Year 2011/2012.
 Commission conducts first of a series of workshops soliciting stakeholder input regarding enhancements to the Florida Building Code System Assessment.
 Commission convenes a Uniform Mitigation Reporting Form Workgroup to provide recommendations to the Department of Financial Services.

-June 2011

-Commission conducts a Rule Adoption Hearing on Rule 9N-1, 2010 Florida Building Code, concurrently considers Glitch Amendments to the 2010 Code, and votes to proceed with rule adoption.
+June 2011 Commission conducts a Rule Adoption Hearing on Rule 9N-1, 2010 Florida Building Code, concurrently considers Glitch Amendments to the 2010 Code and votes to proceed with rule adoption.
 Commission conducts Rule Development Workshop on Rule 9N-4, 2012 Florida Accessibility Code, and votes to proceed with rule adoption with an implementation date of March 15, 2011.
-Commission receives welcome to their new administrative agency, from Department of Business and Professional Regulations, Division of Professions Director, Tim Vaccaro.
+Commission receives welcome to their new administrative agency from Department of Business and Professional Regulations, Division of Professions Director Tim Vaccaro.
 Commission conducts second in a series of workshops soliciting stakeholder input regarding enhancements to the Florida Building Code System Assessment.

-August 2011

-Commission conducts third and final Rule Adoption Hearing on Rule 9N-1, 2010 Florida Building Code, votes to revise the 2010 Code implementation date to March 15, 2012, and to file the Rule for adoption.
+August 2011 Commission conducts third and final Rule Adoption Hearing on Rule 9N-1, 2010 Florida Building Code, votes to revise the 2010 Code implementation date to March 15, 2012 and votes to file the Rule for adoption.
 Commission conducts a Rule Adoption Hearing on Rule 9N-4, 2012 Florida Accessibility Code, and votes to proceed with rule adoption with an implementation date of March 15, 2012.
 Commission conducts third workshop regarding the Florida Building Code System Assessment project.

-October 2011

-Commission concludes Florida Building Code System Assessment project by convening the Building Code System Assessment Ad Hoc Committee to review and adopt stakeholder recommendations for evaluation by the Commission.

-December 2011

-Commission adopts Florida Building Code System Assessment project recommendations for enhancements to the System and submittal to the 2012 Legislature.
+October 2011 Commission conducts workshops to evaluate Accessibility Code and Swimming Pool Pump Energy Efficiency issues.
+Commission concludes Phase III of the Florida Building Code System Assessment project by adopting a package of stakeholder recommendations for enhancements to the Florida Building Code System and approving criteria and strategy for evaluating and developing recommendations (Phase IV) for submittal to the 2013 Legislature.
+Commission convenes Threshold Building Renovations Workgroup and 2013 Florida Building Code Update Process Ad Hoc.
+Commission adopts Draft Summary of Issues and Recommendations for the Report to 2012 Legislature.
+Commission approves implementing draft technical assistance manual for computer tool vendors to use in a self- certification process for demonstrating compliance with the Florida Energy Code.
+December 2011 Chairman Rodriguez honored with a Resolution by the Commission for serving as chair and leading the Commission for more than 12 years (1999 - 2011).
+Commission votes to initiate process to seek Florida Accessibility Code Certification by U.S. Department of Justice.
+Commission selects the 2012 International Codes as foundation for the 2013 Florida Building Code.
 Commission adopts Issues and Recommendations for Report to the 2012 Legislature.
+0

+APPENDIX B

-APPENDIX B COMMISSION SPECIAL ISSUE PROJECTS 1999-2011
+COMMISSION SPECIAL ISSUE PROJECTS 1999-2011